- ISAA 2018 Conference

 After a student is nominated, an email is sent to that student inviting them to complete the online application form.
 Students may not view the application form of another student.
 Application 101 Sessions will be offered on October 17 at 4:00 PM in GH105 and on October 30 at 4:00 PM in PB204.
 Information from those sessions will be shared with all nominees via email.

 The Top 100 students are determined by the Top 100 Selection Committee composed of representatives of each of the six colleges, athletics, student affairs, academic affairs, and alumni.
 Each candidate will be judged against the core values of the program on a numeric scale.
 At the end of the judging period, all scores will be tabulated, and the Top 100 students will be selected.
 Those in the Top 100 will be notified by email.

-Part IV: Selection of the Top 10 Men and 10 Women
+Part IV: Selection of the Top 15 Students

-Upon selection to the Top 100, honorees are invited to electronically request a faculty, staff, or other individuals to write a recommendation on their behalf.
+Upon selection to the Top 100, honorees are invited to electronically request faculty, staff, or other individuals to write a recommendation on their behalf.
 Students are limited to three recommendations.
 It is suggested that two recommendations be from a faculty or staff member.
 Honored students are able to see the names of those who have written recommendations, but do not have access to view the recommendations.
-The deadline for submitting recommendations is January 31, 2016.
-Members of the Top 10 Selection Committee are asked not to write recommendations.
+Members of the Top 15 Selection Committee are asked not to write recommendations.
 The recommendations are provided to this committee for review.
 Only members of this committee are permitted to view the recommendations.
-This committee determines the Top 10 Men and 10 Women, which are announced during the Outstanding Student Banquet on April 15, 2016.
-In the event of a tie for the Top 10, the Top 100 ranking will determine final inclusion in the Top 10.
+This committee determines the Top 15 Most Outstanding students, who are announced during the Outstanding Student Banquet in April.
+In the event of a tie for the Top 15, the Top 100 scores will determine final inclusion in the Top 15.